What's in an end of life doula name?

 Death Guide / Death-and-Dying Guide

-Funeral Guide - This term is sometimes used in the USA to be more gender-inclusive of all practitioners regardless of gender identity, as the word 'Doula' is inherently feminine.
+Home Funeral Guide - This term is sometimes used in the USA to be more gender-inclusive of all practitioners regardless of gender identity, as the word 'doula' is inherently feminine, but this is confusing as home funeral work is quite separate to end of life doula work.